Texas Deer Hunting Forecast 2025

 The New World screwworm nearly eliminated white-tailed deer in the southern U.S. However, a concerted effort by officials flipped the script about 75 years ago.
 Research was put into action to eradicate screwworms, saving deer and livestock.
 Unfortunately, screwworms returned to the U.S. more recently.

 In 2016, the screwworm again reared its ugly head in Florida in the fall of 2016.
 Fortunately, The USDA and Florida Department of Agriculture and Consumer Services used a biological control technique to eradicate the screwworms by March 2017.
-This was a short-live episode, but almost 150 endangered Key Deer fell to screwworms before the parasite was once again knocked out.
+This was a short-lived episode, but almost 150 endangered Key Deer fell to screwworms before the parasite was once again knocked out.

-Will screwworms return again?
-Maybe.
+While NWS may return, the odds are in our favor.
 Here is the history of screwworms in deer in the U.S. and how white-tailed deer populations at lower latitudes were saved, twice.

 New World Screwworm Lifecycle